 But what is this American way of standing strong for Freedom?
-It is a matter of Respect, he says.
+It is a matter of Respect, Christie says.
 It is American to stand strong for Freedom on the basis of Respect.
 I suppose this is true enough.
 It is American to do that.
-Americans have, for all time, done that.
+Americans have, for all our history, done that.
 This idea does not seem new to me.
 It seems to me exactly what we have been doing the whole time.
-The future looks back on the past and judges its mistakes.
+The present looks back on the past and judges its mistakes.
 We can either repeat them or learn from them.

 The idea of Respect is set against a different idea in Christie’s speech.
 He recalls advice his mother gave him: “there [will] be times in your life when you have to choose between being loved and being respected.
 She said to always pick being respected, that love without respect was always fleeting – but that respect could grow into real, lasting love.”

 Christie finishes his thoughts championing, “tonight, we choose Respect over Love!”

 There is truth to this, in the sense that one who is respected is usually done so in Love (because we are usually pretty disrespectful otherwise).
 But in what way does Love conflict with any form of Respect?
 Disrespect seems only to come from a lack of Love, not the presence of it.
 The binary being invoked here is not even one of Respect over Love, it is Hate over Love.
 Any problem of disrespect comes from a lack of Love.
 But Hate would ask for anything in Love’s place.